German police raid suspected Islamic extremists in Berlin - WTMJ

 BERLIN (AP) — Hundreds of German police officers conducted coordinated raids early Thursday in Berlin and the surrounding state of Brandenburg in the investigation of an organization banned over allegations of Islamic extremism.

-Some 800 police, including SWAT teams, were involved in the raids of apartments linked to members of the organization, authorities told the dpa news agency.
+Some 850 police, including SWAT teams, were involved in the raids of apartments linked to members of the organization known as Jama’atu Berlin, the state Interior Ministry said.

-The raids were carried out with the primary focus of obtaining evidence.
-No arrests were immediately reported.
+The organization, whose name translates literally as the “Berlin Group,” was banned by Berlin’s state Interior Minister Andreas Geisel ahead of the raids on the grounds it was a “very radical” group that followed the Islamic State group’s ideology.

-Berlin authorities said further details would be released at a press conference later Thursday.
+“The ban is another clear signal to all religious extremists,” Geisel said.
+“We will fight the roots of terror.
+We will tolerate no place where terror is preached and the so-called Islamic State is glorified.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.